-To fulfil the general entry requirements, the applicant must have qualifications equivalent to a completed degree at the second-cycle level, or completed course requirements of at least 240 ECTS credits, including at least 60 ECTS credits at the second-cycle level, or have otherwise acquired essentially equivalent knowledge within or outside Sweden.
+To fulfil the general entry requirements, the applicant must have qualifications equivalent to a completed degree at advanced level (second-cycle), or completed course requirements of at least 240 ECTS credits, including at least 60 ECTS credits at advanced level, or has otherwise acquired essentially equivalent knowledge within or outside Sweden.
 The faculty board may, in the case of a specific applicant, consent to an exemption from the general entry requirements if there are special reasons.
 (Higher Education Ordinance, Chapter 7, Section 39)